ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loaders.md

 ---
-title: Import data using FBSQL
+title: Import data using fbsql
 layout: default
 parent: CLI SQL tool
 grand_parent: Tools
 nav_order: 20
 ---

-# Define a datasource with FBSQL loaders
+# Define a datasource with fbsql loaders

 The `fbsql-loader` command can be run from the CLI to:
 * read data from a specified Impala, Kafka or Postgres data source